Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 Kanban Card Types and Their Functions

-In traditional Kanban systems, physical cards serve as the visual signals that trigger replenishment.
-These cards typically contain essential information such as:
+In traditional kanban systems, physical cards serve as the visual signals that trigger replenishment.
+These kanban cards typically contain essential information such as:

 • Part identification (name, number, code)